microsoft/wpa/README.md

 ## :package: Package Structure

-For information on the package structure, please see [here](.github/analyst_guide.md).
+For information on the package structure, please see the relevant section in our [Analyst Guide](.github/analyst_guide.md).

 Also check out our package cheat sheet for more information: